Roux13/Weather-Forecast/README.md

 # WeatherForecast
 Android application.
-Pattern MVVM (Android ViewModel + LiveData).
+Pattern MVVM (Android ViewModel + LiveData + DataBinding).
 It uses data from OpenWeatherApi(https://openweathermap.org/).
 There are two fragment in MainActivity:
 First fragment views details of forecast.
 Second contains list of daily forecast.
 If you click on item, first fragment views forecast details for selected day.
 Fragments manage with Android Architecture Component.
 DB with Room.
 Network with Retrofit.
 Di with Dagger.